 To plan and manage these changes Council will work with the State Government to monitor trends and developments affecting urban services land and amend its planning controls to accommodate these where appropriate.
-To do this, Council will use available data prepared by Department of Planning, Industry and Environment / Greater Sydney Commission regarding employment opportunities.
+To do this, Council will use available data prepared by DPE/GSC regarding employment opportunities.